bootstrapworld/curriculum/lessons/functions-make-life-easier/langs/en-us/slides.md

 - Open the @starter-file{gt}, and save a copy of your own
 - Click Run
 - Evaluate @show{(code '(gt 10))} in the Interactions Area.
 What do you get back?
-- In one minute, how many different green triangles you can make?!
+- In one minute, how many different green triangles can you make?!
 - How did making green triangles with `gt` compare to making them with your previous strategy?

 ---
 {layout="Investigate-DN"}
 # Identifying and Describing the Pattern

 Other people have other favorite shapes.
 We need to be able to meet their needs, too!
 What if we wanted to define a function `rs` to make solid red squares of whatever size we provide?

+- Complete @printable-exercise{rs.adoc}
-Complete @printable-exercise{rs.adoc} Add your new function definitions to your @starter-file{gt} and test them out before moving on to @printable-exercise{sun.adoc} and @printable-exercise{define-your-own.adoc}
+- Add your new function definitions to your @starter-file{gt} and test them out.
+- Then do @printable-exercise{sun.adoc}
+- And @printable-exercise{define-your-own.adoc}

 <!--
 As students work, walk around the room and make sure that they are circling what changes in the examples and labeling it with a variable name that reflects what it represents.